Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 Using the `/town` command will list how many townblocks are available to be claimed.

+As of 0.95.0.0 you may set a refund amount for unclaiming townblocks at `economy.new_expand.price_claim_townblock_refund`, it is not recommended that this be set at or higher than the cost to claim a townblock.

+As of 0.95.0.0 you may make the cost of claiming townblocks increase at `economy.new_expand.price_claim_townblock_increase`.
+When set to 1 this is deactivated.
+1.3 means +30% to every bonus claim block cost.
+Cost increase can be seen in `/towny prices` output.

 ### []()Setting How Many Town Blocks A Town Receives

 You can change how many town blocks a town gets to claim.
 This is done in two places.
 Towny checks first in the config.yml at ` town_block_ratio: 8 ` and by default gives a town 8 townblocks per resident.
 You can override this by setting ` town_block_ratio: 0 ` and using the townLevel section of the [config.yml](https://github.com/TownyAdvanced/Towny/wiki/Default-Config.yml) More information on the townLevel line and how to configure it is [here.](#Configuring_Mayor_and_King_Titles,_Town_and_Nation_Names)

 ### []()Buying Townblocks

 Mayors can buy townblocks using /town buy bonus {amount}.
 An admin can set a maximum limit on how many townblocks a town can buy in the config.yml at `max_purchased_blocks: '0'`.
 The price of a bought townblock is also set in the config.yml at `price_purchased_bonus_townblock: '25.0'`.
 The price can be configured to increase with each purchase using the `price_purchased_bonus_townblock_increase: '1.0'` config setting.
 Using this feature, mayors can grow their town without needing new residents.
+Increasing costs can be seen in `/town buy bonus` output.

 []()Plot Types
 --------------